nitindermohan/multifaceted-starlink-performance/fig-11-gaming/README.md

 git submodule update --init --recursive
 ```

-Please follow the setup instructions in `decaf/data_processing/README.md` and finally run `decaf/data_processing/data_processing.py`.
+Please follow the setup instructions in `decaf/data_processing/README.md` and run `decaf/data_processing/data_processing.py`.
+Afterwards, compute our custom statistics with `bash preprocessing.sh`.

 ### 1. Run our Analysis and Plotting Scripts
-To calculate the advanced metrics and to recreate Fig. 11 from our paper, run `bash plot.sh`.
+To recreate Fig. 11 from our paper, run `bash plot.sh`.